tomrcc/docsy-hugo-cloudcannon-template/content/en/docs/snippets/_index.md

 You can nest snippets inside each other, as shown with this Figure snippet inside the Card snippet.

 {{< card header="A card with image" title="Card/Image" subtitle="Using a figure inside of a card" footer="See ya" >}}{{< figure src="/images/featured-sunset-get.png" title="A nested image" alt="A nested image" caption="Hope it works" >}}{{< /card >}}

+### Iframe

+Used to embed a website directly in your markdown.

+{{< iframe src="https://cloudcannon.com" width="80%" tryautoheight=false style="min-height:50vh; border:none;" sandbox=false sub="Your browser cannot display embedded frames.
+You can access the embedded page via the following link:" >}}